cmaloney/dcos-docs/_pages/usage/services/velocity/marathon-deployment-on-velocity-walkthrough.md

 A published Docker image also requires a namespace.
 On Docker Hub, this may be the user’s username or an organization the user is a member.
 For this job, the username will be reused as the target namespace.

-From the “Add build step” drop-down list, select "Execute Shell" option and populate with the script below. *Note:* Change <ACCOUNT EMAIL>.
+From the “Add build step” drop-down list, select "Execute Shell" option and populate with the script below. *Note:* Change .

 ## Script: